alscwha2/Projects/AWS DynamoDB Lego Store (Team Project)/README.md

+A few quick notes:
+* Host must be manually changed in the main method of the Client.java class
+* I did some post-facto reorganization, which may affect the package structure

 # Advanced Distributed Systems Spring 2018 Project Description
 * You will build an application that uses an eventually consistent, replicated, fault tolerant key-value store.
 * That application will be implemented ONCE